• Skip to primary navigation

 If you need a bona fide hearing amplifier, the Neosonic NW10 is quite light on options.
 It doesn’t feature the listening programs that come in normal hearing amplifiers, and while it reduces background noise, the NW10 doesn’t compete with real hearing amplifiers or prescription hearing aids.
 Other than that, there are no real downsides to the Neosonic NW10.

-Hearing amplifiers that are good alternatives
+Hearing aid that are good alternatives

 Should you buy the Neosonic NW10?